The information below helps with troubleshooting certain issues with the Office 365 add-in.

 - Your inbox hasn't been connected.
 The HubSpot Sales Office 365 add-in requires a connected inbox.

 - The add-in wasn't open when the email was sent.
 The add-in must be open in order for the email to be tracked.
-To open the add-in:
+Learn how to pin the add-in open in your inbox, or to open the add-in:

 - If you're using an Outlook desktop account on a PC or Mac, click Sales Tools in the Outlook message ribbon.
 If the Sales Tools icon is grayed out, restart Outlook.